 Foreign beliefs typify them, as they are part of favelas and ignorance, as girls with dubious lives.
 However, the reality is that many of them are working mothers, heads of families, with the commitments of those trades.

 Something unites them: the passion for dancing and the dream of shining in the parade and the extreme ambition to win the competition.
 Among them there are no hierarchies, they are all queens, they are all goddesses.

-Travel by private jet to Rio de Janeiro for the carnivals
+Travel by private jet to Carnival in Rio de Janeiro

 Once there, I will give myself to enjoy the biggest and most incredible carnival in the world.
 The Carnival of Rio de Janeiro is a mandatory tourist appointment on my agenda.